sauravd4/sauravd4.github.io/README.md

 # sauravd4.github.io

 ArgilDx - A sample bootstrap page.
-Completely responsive and compatible with different broweres and devices.
+Completely responsive and compatible with different browsers and devices.
           Instagram Api to GET posts with images and caption.
           Link - https://sauravd4.github.io/ArgilDX/ArgilDX.html